 A withdrawal liability valuation is prepared to assist in the determination and assessment of withdrawal liability.
 It is a forecast of future uncertain obligations of a pension plan.
 As such, the forecast will never precisely match the actual stream of benefits and expenses to be paid.

-In order to prepare withdrawal liability valuations, Segal Consulting ("Segal") relies on a number of input items.
+In order to prepare withdrawal liability valuations, Segal relies on a number of input items.
 These include:

-- Plan Provisions Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
 It is important for the Trustees to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our report to confirm that Segal has correctly interpreted the plan of benefits.
-For an employer withdrawing in a particular plan year, the relevant plan provisions are those in effect at the end of the prior plan year. - Participant Information The present value of vested benefits, upon which withdrawal liability for an employer is determined, is based on data provided to the actuary by the plan.
+For an employer withdrawing in a particular plan year, the relevant plan provisions are those in effect at the end of the prior plan year.
+The present value of vested benefits, upon which withdrawal liability for an employer is determined, is based on data provided to the actuary by the plan.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
 It is not necessary to have perfect data for a valuation: the valuation is an estimated forecast, not a prediction.
-Notwithstanding the above, it is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - Financial Information The withdrawal liability valuation is based on the asset values as of the valuation date, typically reported by the auditor.
-The allocation of the unfunded present value of vested benefits to an employer is based on its detailed obligated contribution information as well as that for other participating employers, as provided by the plan. - > Actuarial Assumptions In measuring the present value of vested benefits for withdrawal liability purposes, Segal starts by developing a forecast of the vested benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
+Notwithstanding the above, it is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data.
+The withdrawal liability valuation is based on the asset values as of the valuation date, typically reported by the auditor.
+The allocation of the unfunded present value of vested benefits to an employer is based on its detailed obligated contribution information as well as that for other participating employers, as provided by the plan.
+In measuring the present value of vested benefits for withdrawal liability purposes, Segal starts by developing a forecast of the vested benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
 This requires actuarial assumptions as to the probability of death and retirement.
 The forecasted benefits are then discounted to a present value.
 The actuarial model used to develop the present value of vested benefits for withdrawal liability purposes may use approximations and estimates that will have an immaterial impact on our results.
 In addition, the actuarial assumptions may change over time, and while this can have a significant impact on the reported results, it does not mean that the previous assumptions or results were unreasonable or wrong.
+Segal valuation results are based on proprietary actuarial modeling software.
+The actuarial valuation models generate a comprehensive set of liability and cost calculations that are presented to meet regulatory, legislative and client requirements.
+Our Actuarial Technology and Systems unit, comprised of both actuaries and programmers, is responsible for the initial development and maintenance of these models.
+The models have a modular structure that allows for a high degree of accuracy, flexibility and user control.
+The client team programs the assumptions and the plan provisions, validates the models, and reviews test lives and results, under the supervision of the responsible actuary.